tel8618217223380/mollify/trunk/mollify/ReadMe.txt

 2. CONFIGURATION
 ================

 Backend file "configuration.php" contains all configuration properties needed by Mollify.
-Currently configurable aspects are users and published directories.
+Configuration content depends on whether multi-user configuration is needed.

+Installation package contains folder "example", which has example configuration files for both scenarios.
+Copy one of them to directory "mollify" with name "configuration.php".

 2.1 USERS